 What needs to change to create supplier engagement strong?

-A partnership approach while engaging with suppliers.
+A partnership approach.
 It starts with accepting the fact that suppliers bring value to the table.
-This is why companies hire them in the first place.
-They are capable of delivering good outcomes in their specific area of expertise.
-The objective of supplier engagement should be to enable suppliers and hold them accountable but not to micromanage.
+This is the reason why companies employ them in the first place.
+They are capable of providing excellent results in their particular area of expertise.
+The aim of supplier engagement should be to enable suppliers to perform and hold them accountable but not to micromanage.

 Below are steps we found useful in holding suppliers accountable.

 - Clearly defined business aims: It is essential to think beyond the product or service a supplier is providing and understand the underlying business goals to get much better value from supplier engagement.
 For instance, one of our financial services customers offers free bus service to its employees to transfer them from New York to their offices in Connecticut.
 The business goal, in this situation, is more than merely providing safe transportation to the employee.
 The company wants its employees to be productive while traveling, a trip that requires an hour or two each way.
 A transportation provider will need to have the ability to address these high-level needs in addition to supplying safe bus rides.

 - Tie SLAs / KPIs to company goals: There’s usually confusion between Service Level Agreements (SLAs) and Key Performance Indicators (KPIs).
 For instance: to provide excellent transportation service to the financial services client, an SLA for the transportation provider is going to be drivers that are exceptional in customer service along with the safe driving record.
 Drivers are the first and last person to interact with employees daily.
 To measure how well transportation provider is doing in this respect, KPIs might incorporate worker feedback on driver behavior, how well they kept the employees informed during the drive, their helpfulness and others.
 These metrics will be in addition to driver’s driving and accident records.